Testing the strength of evidence FOR Impact (TestE)

 i) Contribution tracing; is it our programme that causes the change?

-ii) Outcome; do we reach Outcome?
+ii) Impact; do we reach Outcome and Sustainable Impact?

 The measurement of change needs a reference and the contribution tracing measures against a control.
 The control can be a randomized population that did not take part in the programme.
 Measurement of change can also benefit from the macro survey, how is the situation elsewhere at large, in the region, in the country, in the world?